SoftwareDevEngResearch/syllabus-s2019/README.md

 For any student with particular needs:
 > Accommodations for students with disabilities are determined and approved by Disability Access Services (DAS).
 If you, as a student, believe you are eligible for accommodations but have not obtained approval please contact DAS immediately at 541-737-4098 or at <http://ds.oregonstate.edu>.
 DAS notifies students and faculty members of approved academic accommodations and coordinates implementation of those accommodations.
 While not required, students and faculty members are encouraged to discuss details of the implementation of individual accommodations.

+**Culture of respect:** I believe in the creation and maintenance of a more inclusive, welcoming university that is safe for all students, faculty, and staff.
+I will provide care and support to community members who may be negatively affected by bias incidents through our Bias Incident Response Process, which is supported by the [OSU Office of Institutional Diversity (OID)](https://diversity.oregonstate.edu/bias-incident-response).

+**Basic needs:** Any student who has difficulty affording groceries or accessing sufficient food to eat every day, or who lacks a safe and stable place to live, and believes this may affect their performance in the course, is urged to contact the [OSU Human Services Resource Center (HSRC)](https://studentlife.oregonstate.edu/hsrc/other-resources/osu-basic-needs-statement) for support (541-737-3747, <hsrc@oregonstate.edu>).

+**Mental health:** Diminished mental health, including significant stress, mood changes, excessive worry, or problems with eating and/or sleeping can interfere with optimal academic performance.
+The source of symptoms might be strictly related to your course work; if so, please speak with me.
+However, problems with relationships, family worries, loss, or a personal struggle or crisis can also contribute to decreased academic performance.
+[OSU Counseling and Psychological Services (CAPS)](https://counseling.oregonstate.edu) offers free, confidential psychological services to help you manage personal challenges that may threaten your well-being.

 ## Credit